 Only 1 in every 5 of my attempts to bake from scratch comes out successful.
 That’s up from 1 out of 6 a few years ago, but still not anything to brag about.
 So, the more I can use my bread machine, the better.
 And it’s even better when what I make comes out fantastic, like these bread machine southern biscuits.
 They have a great buttery flavor, light texture and smell absolutely divine.
 Now, they aren’t super light and flaky like dough you’d make by hand (if you weren’t me that is) but they are a great substitute for those biscuits you get in a tube, that’s for sure!

 You can substitute maple syrup for the honey and end up with the perfect biscuit for a sausage breakfast sandwich.
 And of course, bread machine southern biscuits are perfect for the best thing ever made, deep fried biscuits.
 Oh yes!

 Slather these bad boys with some bacon jam and you’ll be in for a real treat!

 It’s pumpkin time!
 And that means quick, easy pumpkin pull-apart bread.
 Moist, pumpkin-y, cinnamon-y, and guaranteed to disappear very, very quickly.
-I made a ‘loaf’ for Anita to take to work (you don’t have to reheat it and it doesn’t require refrigeration if you devour it within two days, which you will) and share.
+I made a ‘loaf’ for my wife to take to work (you don’t have to reheat it and it doesn’t require refrigeration if you devour it within two days, which you will) and share.
 It was gone in no time at all!

 The only tricky part when making this pumpkin pull-apart bread is if your bread pan is bigger than the bread.
 Like mine was.
 Your bread will fall and you’ll end up with a loaf of sadness if you let it.
 The solution for me was to grab a piece of foil, wad it up into a ball, and place it in the space between the end of the ‘loaf’ and the end of the bread pan.
 No bread sadness here, just great fall-flavor yumminess!